chidubemokeke/Subgraph-Tutorial-Transaction-Receipts/README.md

       currentLog.topics.length > 0 &&
       currentLog.topics[0] == AUCTION_SUCCESS_SIG
     ) {
+      // - We use `subarray(32, 64)` to slice out the second 32 bytes of data from the event log.
+      // - Since Ethereum stores numeric values in a "uint256" format, we specify "uint256" in the decode function.
       // Decode the sale amount, which is the second parameter in the log data const saleAmount = ethereum
         .decode(